360macky/platkey/README.md

 Information related to their extension preferences is stored in the browser's storage.

+### ✅ Good practices

+According to the [Google Chrome Web Store Developer Program Policies](https://developer.chrome.com/docs/webstore/best_practices/), PlatKey as a browser extension follows these good practices:

+* **Manifest V3**: The extension uses the new Manifest V3 of Chrome.
+* **Security**: The extension does not store information of the users.
+An account is not required to use the extension.
+* **User privacy**: Information related to their extension preferences is stored in the browser's storage.
+* **Performance**: The extension is optimized to be lightweight and fast.
+* **User Experence**: The extension is designed to be easy to use and intuitive.

 ### 🔭 Control Flow

 `manifest.json` file is the manifest of the extension.
 It contains the information of the extension and the permissions it needs.